-The Patagonia Azul Biosphere Reserve encompasses an area with the greatest biodiversity on the Argentine coastline.
+The Patagonia Azul Biosphere Reserve encompasses the greatest biodiversity on the Argentine coastline.
 The area includes important breeding, feeding and migration sites for various species.
-It also hosts the largest colony of Magellanic penguins in the world.
+It also hosts the world's largest colony of Magellanic penguins.

 Patagonia Azul Biosphere Reserve